 - When you’re done, just click on ok, and it’s going to insert your calendar into the email.
 Now you can send this off and the other person gets a full overview and can easily pick a date.

 Show total number of emails

-- Per default in outlook, you will always see a number of unread items next to your folders.
-For example, you’re going to see in blue the number of unread items you have in the inbox.
+- Per default in Outlook, you will always see a number of unread items next to your folders.
+For example, you’re going to see in blue the number of unread items you have in your inbox.
 That may make sense for certain folders, but for example, for my actual required folder, it doesn’t.
-I only move messages that I still need to work on the folder.
-I would much rather see the total messages I still have to work on.
+I only move messages that I still need to work on into the folder.
+I would much rather see the total number of messages I still have to work on.

 - This is how you can change that.
 Right click on the folder and select properties.

-- Instead of number of unread items, select show total number of items, click ok.
+- Instead of number of unread items, select show total number of items, and click ok.

 - Now, you can see the total number of emails in the folder in square brackets.

 Add quick actions

 - When you hover over an email, you get the option to flag or delete the item, but you can add additional actions to this in the ribbon.

 - Click on follow-up and select set quick actions.